The Sorcerer

 Twinned Spell

-When you cast a spell that is incapable of hitting more than one target at the level at which you are casting it, and doesn't have a range of self, you can spend Sorcery Points equal to the level you cast the spell (1 Sorcery Point for cantrips) to target a second target within the range of the spell.
+When you cast a spell that only targets one creature and does not have a range of self, you can expend Sorcery Points equal to the level you are casting the spell (minimum of 1) to target a second creature within range with the same spell.

 Unerring Spell